strangeup/Quantum-Chaology/Marching Squares/README.md

 crashes

-* An updated version with a crude fix avoids this error by catching the exception and "closing" the loop by placing it back at it's start value.
-This appears to be incorrect as a final incorrect point will be added to each contour.
+* An updated version with a crude fix avoids this error by catching the exception and "escaping" the loop.
+This appears to still give wuestionable results.